Thinking about renovating or building on your property?

 If you are undertaking any renovation or development we can work with you to make sure the correct water, sewerage and (where available) recycled water connections are installed.

 Discover the requirements for building over easements.

 An easement is a section of property that has a water main or sewerage pipe running through it.
-You will need permission to build over or near a City West Water easement.
+You will need permission to build over or near a Greater Western Water easement.
 Read our building over an easement page for more!

 What you need to do